JuliaControl/ControlSystems.jl/docs/src/lib/nonlinear.md

   └─────►│ f ├───────┘
          └───┘
 ```
 i.e., as a linear-fractional transform (LFT) between a linear system ``P`` and a diagonal matrix with scalar non-linear functions $f$.
 This representation is identical to that used for delay systems, and is exposed to the user in a similar way as well.
 The main entry point is the function [`nonlinearity`](@ref) which takes a nonlinear function $f$ like so, `nonlinearity(f)`.
 This creates a primitive system containing only the nonlinearity, but which behaves like a standard `LTISystem` during algebraic operations.
-We illustrate its usage through a number of examples:
+We illustrate its usage through a number of examples.

 ## Examples
 ### Control-signal saturation